jentery/engl230/schedule.md

 * Study: Chapter 1, "Why Media and Fiction," including *M00D 0F THE M0MENT* by Young-Hae Chang Heavy Industries + *Secrets Agent* by Marina Kittaka
 * Assignment: Prompt 1A

+Please note that Friday, September 25th is the last day for adding courses that begin in the first term.

 ## Week 3 (September 29th): How?

 * Zoom Class: "The Messenger" + Discussion Forum (Chapter 2)